 Areas of a dog's coat where dark (black or brown) pigment is not expressed either contain red/yellow pigment, or no pigment at all.
 Five locations across five chromosomes explain approximately 70% of red pigmentation "intensity" variation across all dogs.
 Dogs with a result of Intense Red Pigmentation will likely have deep red hair like an Irish Setter or "apricot" hair like some Poodles, dogs with a result of Intermediate Red Pigmentation will likely have tan or yellow hair like a Soft-Coated Wheaten Terrier, and dogs with Dilute Red Pigmentation will likely have cream or white hair like a Samoyed.
 Because the mutations we test may not directly cause differences in red pigmentation intensity, we consider this to be a linkage test.

-Any pigmented hair likely yellow or tan (Intermediate Red Pigmentation)
+Any light hair likely white or cream (Dilute Red Pigmentation)

 A Locus (ASIP)